Daycare Abuse & Neglect Attorney

 According to a federally funded study by the University of New Hampshire's Family Research Laboratory, 5.5 children per 10,000 enrolled in daycare are sexually abused.
 That number, while lower than the sexual abuse risk within families, is still deeply disturbing.

 If this has happened to your child, do not blame yourself.
-You did what any loving parent would do—you sought a safe, professional environment.
+You did what any loving parent would do.
+You sought a safe, professional environment.
 The fault lies with the abuser and the institution that allowed it to happen.

 Close-up of children's toy cars on a colorful play mat in focus, with three children sitting in the background, slightly blurred.